tarantool/tarantool-php/HACKING.md

 The script runs docker containers based on the `php:<version>-cli` images for each configuration.
 Within container the `test.sh` script is invoked.
-It installs tarantool and php, builds the driver and runs tests.
+It assumes php installed, installs tarantool, builds the driver and runs tests.

 Note: APT repositories updating takes significant time and it is performed for each configuration.